Backstage Plugin Guide | PagerDuty

 [pagerduty.com/service-id](https://pagerduty.com/service-id): [SERVICE-ID]

-By default, if you only specify the pagerduty.com/service-id annotation, the PagerDutyCard component will disable the Create Incident button.
-But if you are using one of the latest versions (@pagerduty/backstage-plugin-backend:0.9.0 or higher) there is a mechanism to automatically create an integration in your PagerDuty services and add a pagerduty.com/integration-key annotation to the corresponding Backstage entity.
+By default, if you only specify the pagerduty.com/service-id annotation, the PagerDutyCard component disables the Create Incident button.
+If you use version @pagerduty/backstage-plugin-backend:0.9.0 or higher, a mechanism automatically creates an integration in your PagerDuty services and adds a pagerduty.com/integration-key annotation to the corresponding Backstage entity.
 This enables the option to create incidents from the PagerDutyCard.

 📘